EudyContreras/Chartastic/features.md

    - [ ] A bar among all the bars should be highlightable with user specified high-lighting.
        * **Possible functionality:**
          * The highlighting should be based on user specified criteria.
-   - [ ] The user should be able to specify his/her own bar style
+   - [x] The user should be able to specify his/her own bar style
    - [ ] Each bar should be responsive to changes in neighbor bars
+   - [ ] The bars should be able to be segmented with desired segmentation spacing and shape (Circle, Rect)
+   - [ ] The bars should be able to be grouped or clusterd by a desired key value
+   - [ ] The bar cluster should support parallel and sequential group animations